Orion Crew Exploration Vehicle, United States of America

-The vehicle is derived from its predecessor Apollo Command Module to replace the Orbital Space Plane (OSP).
-Orion will be launched on a shuttle derived heavy lift vehicle from Launch Complex 39 of Kennedy Space Centre in 2014.
+Derived from its predecessor Apollo Command Module, the spacecraft is designed to replace the Orbital Space Plane (OSP).
+Orion was first launched on a shuttle derived heavy lift vehicle from Launch Complex 39 of Kennedy Space Center in 2014.

 Development of the Orion CEV began as part of the Constellation Program launched by NASA.
 The vehicle was initially intended to be carried on the piggyback of the Ares I rocket launcher.

-The program was, however, cancelled by the US Government in February 2010 resulting in the restructuring of the launch vehicle.
-NASA is now planning to launch Orion on the piggyback of a shuttle derived heavy lift vehicle.
+The programme was, however, cancelled by the US Government in February 2010 resulting in the restructuring of the launch vehicle.
+NASA later launched Orion on the piggyback of a shuttle derived heavy lift vehicle, in 2014.

 "Orion is expected to land on the Moon and the Mars in 2020 and 2030 respectively."

 The Orion spacecraft has been designed to serve for 210 days.
-The preliminary design review (PDR) was completed in September 2009.
+Its preliminary design review (PDR) was completed in September 2009.

-The LAS is an emergency escape system which separates the CM from the launch vehicle using a solid rocket powered launch abort motor (AM).
-It is equipped with an attitude control motor (ACM) and a jettison motor (JM).
+The LAS is an emergency escape system, which separates the crew module from the launch vehicle using a solid rocket powered launch abort motor (AM).
+It is equipped with an attitude control motor and a jettison motor.

 NASA has unveiled a decision to deploy a Max Launch Abort System (MLAS) as a replacement for the LAS.
 The MLAS is equipped with four solid rocket motors integrated 900 from each other for separating the crew module from the launch vehicle during emergency evacuations.

-The CM accommodates four to six crew members.
+The crew module accommodates four to six crew members.
 It is made up of aluminium and lithium alloy and enclosed with a silicon fibre Avcoat ablator heat shield.
 The structural framework of the CM was completed in June 2010.

-The SM is equipped with propulsion systems, batteries, reaction control systems and waste heat management systems.
+The service module of Orion is equipped with propulsion systems, batteries, reaction control systems and waste heat management systems.
 It is cylindrical in shape and constructed with aluminium and lithium alloys.

-NASA proposed a project to develop Orion CEV in July 2005.
+NASA proposed a project to develop the Orion crew exploration vehicle in July 2005.
 Boeing and Lockheed Martin were considered for the development contract.
-The agency however selected Lockheed Martin and awarded a $3.9bn contract in August 2006 to design, manufacture, test and deliver the spacecraft.
+The agency, however, selected Lockheed Martin and awarded a $3.9bn contract in August 2006 to design, manufacture, test, and deliver the spacecraft.

-The CEV will be built into two versions namely Lunar Orion and Mars Orion.
-Lunar Orion will carry four astronauts to the Moon, while Mars Orion destined for Mars will accommodate a crew of six astronauts.
+The spacecraft will be built in two versions namely Lunar Orion and Mars Orion.
+Lunar Orion will carry four astronauts to the Moon, while Mars Orion, destined for Mars, will accommodate a crew of six astronauts.

 An airbag landing system was removed from the Orion in August 2007 to reduce the overall weight of the spacecraft.
 The solar array design testing was successfully completed in October 2008.
 The maiden launch abort test was conducted by ATK in November 2008.

-The environmental testing is being conducted by NASA between 2007 and 2011 at the Glenn Research Center Plum Brook Station in Sandusky, Ohio.
-Abort flight tests are also being conducted by NASA between 2008 and 2011 at the White Sands Missile Range (WSMR) in New Mexico.
+The environmental testing was conducted by NASA between 2007 and 2011 at the Glenn Research Center Plum Brook Station in Sandusky, Ohio.
+Abort flight tests were conducted by NASA between 2008 and 2011 at the White Sands Missile Range (WSMR) in New Mexico.
 The Post Landing Orion Recovery Test (PORT) commenced in March 2009 using an 8,164kg boilerplate built by the US Navy.

 "The Orion spacecraft has been designed to serve for 210 days."